tonethar/IGME-230-GDD-Master/notes/HW-fun-suggester-2.md

 1) Click a button to see a new suggestion:
     - see [Web Apps 6 - JavaScript Events](./web-apps-6.md) for help with this
-    - put the “random event generation” code in a function named `getRandomEvent()`
+    - put the "random event generation" code in a function named `getRandomEvent()`
       - See [Web Apps 5 - JavaScript Functions](./web-apps-5.md) for help on writing functions

 2) The app will remember the last suggestion: